digitallinguistics/data-format/README.md

     * The schemas support both [internet date and date-time formats][12], but date-time format is strongly recommended.

+* **Documents**

+    * The DLx format is designed to work well with _document databases_, where each item is stored as a single document (typically in JSON) rather than as records in a table.
+Schemas that include a comment that they are top-level database objects should be their own documents in the database.
+Other schemas will be subparts of those documents.

 ## Tests

 Tests are run using [Jasmine][10] in Node.js.
 Run them from the command line using `npm test`.